cengc13/cengc13.github.io/_posts/2020-04-12-final-project-start-blog.md

 ## <a href="#part-2-eda" name="part-2-eda">Part 2: Data Exploration </a>

 ### Dataset
 Following is the list of the datasets we have for this project.
 The primary data is the `comment_text` column which contains the text of comment to be classified as toxic or non-toxic (0...1 in the `toxic` column).
 The trainingset's comments are mostly written in English whereas the validation and testing sets' comments are composed of multiple non-English languages.
-A detailed explanation of the dataset can be found on the [competition webpage](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/data)
+A detailed explanation of the dataset can be found on the [competition web page](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/data)

 <!-- <div class="img-div" markdown="0" style="text-align:center">
   <image src="/images/starter-blog/datasets.png"/>